Resettlement and humanitarian admission - France

 Identification and referral of refugees for a) resettlement programmes b) humanitarian admission programmes c) community sponsorship programmes

-United Nations High Commissioner for Refugees (UNHCR) In the case of community sponsorship (humanitarian corridors), the identification and referral of potential refugees is done by four organisations with which the government has signed specific agreements.
-These are:
+United Nations High Commissioner for Refugees (UNHCR).
+For community sponsorship (humanitarian corridors), the identification and referral of potential refugees is done by four organisations with which the government has signed specific agreements:

 Selection of refugees for a) resettlement programmes b) humanitarian admission programmes c) community sponsorship programmes